The Legend of Prince Valiant: Video games

 In 1991 and 1992, King Features Syndicate licensed the rights to Ocean Software to make video game versions of The Legend of Prince Valiant television series for Nintendo Entertainment System (developed by Special FX Software and published only in Europe) and Game Boy (developed by Sculptured Software and got published by Electro Brain outside of Europe as Kingdom Crusade).
 The NES version is a fighter/action game and tells the story of Valiant's search for Camelot at the beginning of season one.
 The player controls Valiant, enabling him to walk, jump, and throw things at opponents.
 Typical obstacles are pit traps, water hazards and Archers embedded in the background who shoot like turrets from a stationary position.
 The Game Boy version is a strategy game where all fighting is done in an arcade manner rather than a typical manner of a strategy or role-playing game.
 Each player must either destroy all of the opponent's units or capture all the castles in order to win the game and to defeat his or her opponent.
 Winning results in a celebration screen while losing is the equivalent to a game over.

 DVD releases

 BCI Eclipse LLC (under its Ink & Paint classic animation entertainment brand) (under license from Hearst Entertainment and SGC Entertainment) released the complete series on DVD for the very first time, in 2006/2007, in 2 volume sets.
 Each set consists of 5 double-sided DVDs, with extras including cast/crew voiceover commentaries and bonus video interviews with the cast and show writers.
 As of 2009, these releases have been discontinued and are out of print as BCI Eclipse ceased operations.

-In March 2010, Mill Creek Entertainment announced that they had acquired the rights to the series.
-They subsequently released Prince Valiant: The Complete 65 episode series on DVD in Region 1 on May 18, 2010.
+Mill Creek Entertainment released Prince Valiant: The Complete 65 Episode Series on DVD in Region 1 on May 18, 2010.
 This 5-disc set features all 65 episodes of the series on DVD, together in one collection for the very first time.